Emmitt Ford: Political career and legal problems

-He succeeded his brother Harold Ford Sr. as representative, but resigned in 1981 after a conviction for fraud.
+He succeeded his brother Harold Ford Sr. as a member of the Tennessee State House of Representatives from the 86th district, but resigned in 1981 after a conviction for fraud.
 Rufus E. Jones was named to Ford's seat.
 Ford was sentenced to federal prison in 2000 for tax evasion.

 Life after politics

 For over twenty years, he operated a meat market in South Memphis.
 He died at Methodist Hospital in Memphis, Tennessee on November 10, 2014.